low-earth-orbit/react-course-2024/notes.md

 Checking props with `memo` costs performance.
 Use as high up in the component tree as possible.
 Don't use it on components where props will change frequently.

 ### avoid component function execution by clever structuring

+###

+`memo` vs `useCallback` vs `useMemo`

+`memo` wraps a component.
+The wrapped component will only re-render if the props value has been changed, regardless of parent component being re-rendered.

+`useMemo` prevents execution of a function.
+It stores the result of the function.
+The function will only re-run if one of the deps is changed.

+`useCallback` memorizes a function.